Nissyaniss/BetterReMove/README.md

 ### THERE IS CURRENTLY NO WAY TO RESTORE FILE TO THERE ORIGINAL PATH

-I will love to do so but like said above this is my first Rust project and the code is bad as it is, and i cannot see a solution involving a lot of work.
+I will love to do so but like said above this is my first Rust project and the code is bad as it is, and i cannot see a solution not involving a lot of rework.
 But it is planned.

 ## Note for windows users